Cybersecurity in the industry

-IT Security in Industry: The IT Security Laboratory of Fraunhofer IOSB
+The IT security laboratory of the Fraunhofer IOSB

-Today’s production plants are highly interconnected.
-Embedded systems interact independently; planning systems from the cloud schedule production steps and machine utilization; plant operators monitor and control remotely; maintenance staff has global access to modify configurations.
+Modern production plants are highly networked.
+Embedded systems communicate with each other independently, planning systems from the cloud calculate order steps and machine assignments, plant operators monitor and control remotely, maintenance personnel access the system from anywhere in the world and carry out configuration changes.

 Ideal Test Environment